 When the Supplicant is not an MLD, uses the MLME-SETKEYS.request primitive to configure the GTK and, the IGTK when present, and the BIGTK if beacon protection is enabled at the non-AP STA, and the WIGTK if WUR frame protection is negotiated, into the MAC.
 When the Supplicant is a non-AP MLD, uses the MLME-SETKEYS.request primitive to configure the GTK(s) when present and, the IGTK(s) when present, and the BIGTK(s) when present for the indicated link(s) into the MAC of the affiliated non-AP STA(s) operating on the indicated link(s).
-When the Supplicant is a non-AP MLD, uses the MLME-SETKEYS.request primitive to configure the PGTK when present, into the MAC at the time indicating by the PGTK Switch Time Indication.
+When the Supplicant is a non-AP MLD, uses the MLME-SETKEYS.request primitive to configure the PGTK when present, into the MAC at the switch time . (#663)

 Fast BSS transition